Chivelazur/task_manager/readme.md

 ![manag100](assets/python_plots/performance_vs_thread_100.svg)

 1. _Random single_ in case of many tasks and enough number of threads looks like a _No parents_ set.
-2. A tiny offset for _Worst single_ and _Worst multi_ has a place because of the increased set size - more time required for sorting and managing tasks (see next sections).

 ## 4.5 Performance vs set size (fixed total runtime)